Finally, someone sees what you’re carrying.

 This practice is appropriate for women who:

-• Carry significant professional or relational responsibility
+• Carry sustained professional or relational responsibility

 If alignment exists, next steps are outlined privately.
-All discussions are conducted with professional discretion.

 Schedule a Private Appointment